Unified Framework for Histopathology Image Augmentation and Classification via Generative Models: Conclusion

 \section{Conclusion}

-In this paper, we introduce a pure ViT-based conditional GAN framework for histopathology image synthetic augmentation that incorporates several novel techniques.
-To enable conditional learning, we employ an auxiliary discriminator head for classification.
-We further improve the training by proposing several novel techniques including conditioned class projection, multi-loss weighing function, and selective augmentation mechanism.
-Experimental results demonstrate that our approach makes a significant improvement over baseline methods.
-In future work, we plan to generalize our model to natural image tasks.
-Additionally, larger networks will be examined to generate high-resolution images.
+In this paper, we introduce a unified framework that integrates the two stages of image generation and classification into a single stage for the synthetic augmentation of histopathology images.
+To facilitate conditional learning, we incorporate an auxiliary discriminator head for classification.
+Additionally, we integrate a conditional class projection and a selective data augmentation mechanism to enhance class separation and improve the quality of generated images.
+Furthermore, we propose a multi-loss weighing function to stabilize training and boost classification performance.
+Experimental results demonstrate that our approach significantly outperforms baseline methods.
+Future work will focus on extending our framework to other generative models, such as diffusion models.